Welcome to the Laboratory Registration System!

-As required by University Laboratory Safety policy, Principal Investigators are required to register their laboratories with the Department of Environmental Health & Safety (EH&S).
-With the help of the University Laboratory Safety Council and individual PI’s, EH&S implemented a new database called EH&S Assistant.
-This new database includes a Laboratory Registration System that will allow EH&S and Principal Investigators to benefit jointly in many ways, including:
+As required by the University Laboratory Safety and Registration of Laboratories policies, Principal Investigators are required to register their laboratories with the Department of Environmental Health & Safety (EH&S).
+The Laboratory Registration System will allow EH&S and Principal Investigators to benefit jointly in many ways, including:

 - Help PI's conduct a Hazard Assessment of potential hazards specific to their laboratory space, including biological, chemical, radiological, and other hazards.

 - Identify training requirements based on hazards identified during the registration.

 - Provide training history for all laboratory personnel.

 - Facilitate the reporting of chemical and biological inventory information required by federal regulations, including the Department of Homeland Security (DHS) Chemical Facility Anti-Terrorism Standards (CFATS) and the Centers for Disease Control (CDC) Biological Select Agents and Toxins (BSAT) requirements.
 (Note: Radiological inventories managed by the EH&S Radiation Protection Services (RPS) group are also available on the system.)

 - Provide emergency responders with critical information about laboratory hazards and operations.

 The EH&S Department is also working to add new features to this system as the system expands.

 Click here to access the Laboratory Registration System.
 Prior to logging in, please see "What you will need…" below.

 A few things about the Laboratory Registration System: